Auxiliary iterative schemes for the discrete operators on de Rham complex: Abstract

 \section{Abstract}

-The main difficulty in solving the discrete source or eigenvalue problems of the operator $ d^*d $ with iterative methods is to deal with its huge kernel, for example, the $ \nabla \times \nabla \times $ and $- \nabla \left( \nabla \cdot\right) $ operator.
-In this paper, we construct a kind of auxiliary schemes for their discrete systems based on Hodge Laplacian on de Rham complex.
-The spectra of the new schemes are Laplace-like.
+The main difficulty in solving the discrete source and eigenvalue problems of the operator $ d^*d $ with iterative methods is to deal with the huge kernels, for example, the $ \nabla \times \nabla \times $ and $- \nabla \left( \nabla \cdot\right) $ operator.
+In this paper, we construct auxiliary schemes for their discrete problems based on Hodge Laplacian on de Rham complex.
+The spectra of the auxiliary schemes are Laplace-like.
 Then many efficient iterative methods and preconditioning techniques can be applied to them.
-After getting the solutions of the auxiliary schemes, the desired solutions of the original systems can be recovered or recognized through some simple operations.
-We sum these up as a new framework to compute the discrete source and eigenvalue problems of the operator $ d^*d $ using iterative method.
+After getting the solutions of the auxiliary schemes, the desired solutions of the original problems can be recovered or identified through some simple operations.
 We also investigate two preconditioners for the auxiliary schemes, ILU-type method and Multigrid method.
-Finally, we present plenty of numerical experiments to verify the efficiency of the auxiliary schemes.
+Finally, we present some numerical experiments to verify the efficiency of the auxiliary schemes.